+E 5131.2 Students

+Bullying Report
-E 5131.2 Students Bullying Report To: Kings County Superintendent of Schools ----- 114 West Lacey Blvd. - Hanford, CA 93230 From: Name(s) Address Telephone Number (s) \\\\\ Name of Person(s) against whom report is made: Nature of Report - In your own words, please describe the incident(s) that occurred.
-Please include all names, dates, and places necessary for a complete understanding of the incident(s).
-(You may attach additional paper as necessary) Have you discussed this incident(s) with any one else?
-If so, please list those you have spoken to:\\\\\ Were there witnesses to the incident(s)?

-If so, please list those who were witnesses.
-I/We understand that the Superintendent or designee may request further information about this complain and as such information is available, I/We will provide it upon request.
+To: Kings County Superintendent of Schools 114 West Lacey Blvd.
+Hanford, CA 93230 From: Name(s) = Address : Telephone Number (s) Name of Person(s) against whom report is made: Nature of Report - In your own words, please describe the incident(s) that occu include all names, dates, and places necessary for a complete understanding of the (You may attach additional paper as necessary) Have you discussed this incident(s) with any one else?
+If so, please list those you have spoken to: = Were there witnesses to the incident(s)?
+If so, please list those who we re witnesses. - I/We understand that the Superintendent or designee may request further informat complain and as such information is available, I/We will provide it upon request ion about this